cvzi/ScreenshotTile/README.md

 #### [`android.permission.POST_NOTIFICATIONS`](https://developer.android.com/about/versions/13/changes/notification-permission)

 Since Android 13 Tiramisu this permission can be used to request the ability to show notifications.
 You can choose "Don't allow" to block all notifications.

+# Miscellaneous data
+Some miscellaneous files (mostly images) that don't need to be in the main repository of ScreenshotTile were moved to a separate repository: https://github.com/cvzi/ScreenshotTile_miscellaneous